rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/get-list-servers-server-id-os-volume-attachments.rst

 In the URI, specify the target server ID.

-For information about creating volumes, see
-`Rackspace Cloud Block Storage Developer Guide <http://docs.rackspace.com/cbs/api/v1.0/cbs-devguide/content/index.html>`__.
+For information about creating volumes, see :rax-devdocs:`Rackspace Cloud Block Storage Developer Guide <cloud-block-storage/v1/developer-guide/#document-api-reference>`.

 This table shows the possible response codes for this operation: